nens/threedi-docs/source/d_schematisation_checker.rst

 id,table,column,value,description,type of check
 1,v2_aggregation_settings,aggregation_in_space,True,Value in v2_aggregation_settings.aggregation_in_space should to be of type integer,<TypeCheck: v2_aggregation_settings.aggregation_in_space>
-If you encounter an error like this, check the row with the id = 1 in table v2_aggregation_settings.
-In the column ‘aggregation_in_space’ the value ‘True’ was entered while an integer is expected.
+If you encounter an error like this, check the row with the id = 1 in table *v2_aggregation_settings*.
+In the column *aggregation_in_space* the value *True* was entered while an integer is expected.

 EnumCheck
 ---------